University of Texas School of Public Health Policies and Procedures

 Academic Misconduct Review Process

 Academic misconduct can take on various forms, such as plagiarism, self-plagiarism, cheating, collusion, fabrication, unauthorized assistance, or the use of materials without permission, including during examinations.
-Complaints for academic misconduct must be submitted in writing, alongside any supporting evidence, to the Associate Dean for AFSA within ten (10) days of the alleged misconduct or the day the complainant learned of the alleged misconduct.
+Complaints for academic misconduct must be submitted in writing, alongside any supporting evidence, to the Associate Dean for Academic, Faculty, and Student Affairs within ten (10) days of the alleged misconduct or the day the complainant learned of the alleged misconduct.
 The complainant must retain original evidence about the alleged misconduct.
-The Associate Dean for AFSA will evaluate the report and meet with the complainant to decide whether additional action is warranted.
-If necessary, the student named in the complaint may be interviewed by the Associate Dean for AFSA, thus providing an opportunity for the student to respond and review the available information.
+The Associate Dean of Academic, Faculty, and Student Affairs will evaluate the report and meet with the complainant to decide whether additional action is warranted.
+If necessary, the student named in the complaint may be interviewed by the Associate Dean for Academic, Faculty, and Student Affairs, allowing the student to respond and review the available information.

-Others may be interviewed by the Associate Dean for AFSA, as needed.
+Others may be interviewed by the Associate Dean for Academic, Faculty, and Student Affairs, as needed.
 All personnel and students are required to cooperate with the investigation.
-Following the investigation, the Academic Council will receive a written report from the Associate Dean for AFSA, including the details of events, the investigative process, and the investigation results.
+Following the investigation, the Academic Council will receive a written report from the Associate Dean for Academic, Faculty, and Student Affairs, including the details of events, the investigative process, and the investigation results.
 The investigation will take no more than fifteen (15) business days.

 Academic Misconduct Disciplinary Actions

-The report from the Associate Dean for AFSA will be submitted to the Academic Council, which has fifteen (15) business days to consider and recommend disciplinary actions or sanctions to the Dean.
+The report from the Associate Dean of Academic, Faculty, and Student Affairs will be submitted to the Academic Council, which has fifteen (15) business days to consider and recommend disciplinary actions or sanctions to the Dean.
 Depending on the severity and frequency of a substantiated violation of the Student Conduct Policy, the Academic Council has the authority to impose actions or sanctions.

-Any sanctions or disciplinary action that the Academic Council recommends will be carried out in accordance with the applicable UTSPHSA and UTHSA policies.
-Any recommended disciplinary actions or sanctions are required to be completed within the strict timeline as outlined in the decision letter from the Academic Council.
+Any sanctions or disciplinary action that the Academic Council recommends will be carried out in accordance with the applicable UTSPHSA and UT Health San Antonio policies.
+Any recommended disciplinary actions/sanctions are required to be completed within the strict timeline as outlined in the decision letter from the Academic Council.
 The decision of the Academic Council is final, pending further appeal to the Dean as outlined in the Student Academic Grievance Policy.

-For students in dual degree programs, the policies and procedures of their respective professional schools (such as those in medicine, dentistry, health professions, nursing, etc.) or their professional licensing boards may require further conduct reviews.
+For students in dual degree programs, the policies and procedures of their respective professional schools (such as those in pharmacy, nursing, medicine, dentistry, and health professions) or their professional licensing boards may require further conduct reviews.

 Professional Conduct Policy

 UTSPHSA aims to provide the highest quality education, research, and service.
 Participation in service activities is an important attribute of the public health professional.
 A hallmark of outstanding students and alumni is the desire and ability to make meaningful service contributions.
 Students are expected to demonstrate appropriate professional characteristics and behaviors in all activities related to their education.
-Each student is responsible for notice of and compliance with the provisions of the Regents’ Rules and Regulations, Rule 50101, and UTHSA's standards for conduct.
+Each student is responsible for notice of and compliance with the provisions of the Regents’ Rules and Regulations, Rule 50101, and the standards for conduct of the Health Science Center.

 A breach of professional conduct outlined in this policy may be grounds for disciplinary action or dismissal from the school.
-The process for corrective action is outlined in UTHSA's standards for conduct.
+The process for corrective action is outlined in the standards for conduct of the Health Science Center.
 The Dean may find that the disciplinary process falls under a program’s expectation of professionalism and, thus, may determine that the disciplinary process may be adjudicated outside of the process described in the standards for conduct.

 Residence Required for Graduation